38 of The Catchiest Startup Statistics for 2023

 Impressive Startup Statistics for 2023

-1. The Fintech industry has 7.1% of the total number of startups in the world, while the Life sciences and healthcare industry comes in second with 6.8%.
+1. The Fintech industry has 7.1% of the total number of startups worldwide.

 Among startups, the Fintech industry has the highest distribution and is the most popular.